LeeSH825/vim_configs/README.md

 - *More Informations on https://github.com/VundleVim/Vundle.vim*

 ### 2-2. tpope/vim-fugitive
-* enable to use git commands in VIM
+* Enable to use git commands in VIM
 - *More Informations on https://github.com/tpope/vim-fugitive*

 ### 2-3. tpope/vim-sensible